 Stopped by the Skipper last night.
-They say it’s an Irish bar but there is no indication of Irish-ness in the decor, the drinks, the clientele, or anything.
-I had some strong beers and some conversation.
+They say it’s an Irish bar but there is no indication of Irish-ness in the decor, the drinks, the clientele, or anything about the place whatesoever really.
 I usually only pop in there for a drink or two at most and yesterday was no different.
-The people there are the fast-disappearing working class whites that used to be the majority in this community.
-Now they’re older.
-The place is not so bad.
-It seems like there used to be a lot more dives 18 years ago, especially in the Valley were I started my drinking career at any number of sleazy establishments (and actually got myself 86ed out of two of them–permanently.
-Not that I’m proud of that, but alcoholism hit me hard at a tender age.
-I didn’t yet know the truth: that you have to take it or leave it, that it’s an extremely addictive drug, that it always takes more than it gives.
-Things that I know now from experience, even as I still imbibe the poison from time to time–warily.)
+The people there are the fast-disappearing working class whites that used to be the majority around here before they left or aged out or got leveled by the bottle.
+Though I’m younger than they are, these are still my people.
+A depressing thought.
+Alcoholism hit me hard at a tender age.
+It took me awhile to realize it takes more than it gives.
+Even knowing that, I still imbibe the poison from time to time.
+Like my people, I have killed too many brain cells and cannot always be expected to make sound decisions.

 After my drinks I paid, I got in the car, I drove back up to the cabin far up in the foothills, back to my Unabomber-style solitude.
 The wind beat on the eaves of the house.
 I looked outside for the cat that’s been coming around.
 The moon was a thin sliver over the San Gabriels.
 Rain tomorrow.